maitrix-org/llm-reasoners/examples/DRPO/README.md

 # Dynamic Rewarding with Prompt Optimization (DRPO)

-This part is the implementation of **Dynamic Rewarding with Prompt Optimization (DRPO)** in LLM Reasoner, as introduced by [Somanshu et al., 2024](https://aclanthology.org/2024.emnlp-main.1220/).
+This part is the implementation of **Dynamic Rewarding with Prompt Optimization (DRPO)** in LLM Reasoner, as introduced by [Singla et al., 2024](https://aclanthology.org/2024.emnlp-main.1220/).
 DRPO is the first tuning-free, inference-time algorithm designed to self-align large language models (LLMs) with human preferences.

 ## Introduction